 What Is MCP, Really?

-MCP is an acronym for Model Context Protocol.
-Anthropic built it, and, as of December 2025 it’s sitting under the Linux Foundation’s Agentic AI Foundation – the MCP SDK is properly open-source, not just “we published the code but good luck contributing.”
+MCP stands for Model Context Protocol.
+Anthropic built it, and as of December 2025 it sits under the Linux Foundation’s Agentic AI Foundation – with OpenAI, Google DeepMind, Microsoft, AWS, and Cloudflare as members.
+So it’s properly open-source now, not just “we published the code but good luck contributing.”

-Everyone reaches for that USB-C comparison when they explain MCP.
-One standard plug, everything connects.
-Berglund was upfront about that: “comparing it to the USB-C of AI applications is probably not going to be helpful.”
-And in my opinion he’s quite right, it gets wobbly fast.
-I keep reaching for it anyway, though – annoying when a cliche is still the quickest way to explain something.
-Before USB-C you had a drawer full of old cables and none of them quite fit what you needed.
-Before MCP came along, every AI app needed its own custom glue code for every tool it wanted to talk to, and maintaining all that glue code – as one YouTube explainer described it – “becomes a nightmare to maintain.”
+Everyone reaches for that USB-C comparison when they explain MCP, and I keep reaching for it too even though Tim Berglund was upfront that “comparing it to the USB-C of AI applications is probably not going to be helpful.”
+He’s right, it gets wobbly fast.
+But annoying when a cliche is still the quickest way to explain something – before USB-C you had a drawer full of old cables and none of them quite fit what you needed.
+Before MCP, every AI app needed its own custom glue code for every tool it wanted to talk to.

 The technical name for what MCP fixes is the N×M problem.
-Say you’ve got 5 AI clients and 10 tools – without a standard protocol, that’s 50 separate integrations that someone has to build.
-And then maintain.
-And then debug when (if) they break.
+Say you’ve got 5 AI clients and 10 tools – without a standard protocol, that’s 50 separate integrations somebody has to build, maintain, and debug when they break.
 With MCP, you write one server for your tool, and Claude, ChatGPT, Gemini, VS Code, Cursor can all connect to it.
-Every major AI platform has added native MCP support at this point, because it’s a standard.
-The only difficult bit I have to deal with is Macs – there’s something about Winston logging that can break an MCP running on a Mac that a PC doesn’t mind.
-I’m not a Mac person.
+As codebasics put it, “imagine all the companies in the world building millions of applications – that is a lot of glue code.”
+And the maintenance cost is the bit nobody talks about – tomorrow if an API you’re wrapping changes its endpoints, you’re maintaining all that glue code across every client.

-Nobody reads architecture sections for fun, so this will be quick and painless.
+Nobody reads architecture sections for fun, so I’ll keep this quick.
 Your AI application (Claude Desktop, Cursor, whatever) is the host.
-Inside the host, sits a client that handles the protocol conversation – one client per server, which becomes relevant later when I hit limitations.
+Inside the host sits a client that handles the protocol conversation – one client per server.
 The server is whatever external thing you’re plugging in, wrapped up so the client knows how to talk to it.

-It’s all JSON-RPC 2.0 underneath, for what it’s worth.
-Servers can expose three types of things, but only the first one matters for most of us:
+It’s JSON-RPC 2.0 underneath, for what it’s worth.
+Servers expose three types of things, but only the first one matters for most people:

 - Tools are functions the AI can call – think POST requests if you’ve done web dev.
-Claude picks which tool to use on its own, using the tool description provided in the MCP.
-It’s so cool.
+Claude picks which tool to use on its own, using the tool description in the MCP.
+The description is everything – as codebasics explained, “the LLM has language intelligence so just by reading this description it can figure out which tool to call.”
+It genuinely works, though it took me a while to trust it would pick the right one.

-- Resources are read-only data.
-Your files, database rows, API payloads.
-Fireship compared these to GET requests, which is a decent enough shorthand.
+- Resources are read-only data – your files, database rows, API payloads.
+Fireship compared these to GET requests, which is decent enough shorthand.

 - Prompts are reusable templates that show up in the host’s UI.
 You trigger these, not the AI.

 So tools are the bit that matters in practice.
-I prompt Claude “generate me a network diagram” and it calls a tool on my Gemini MCP server (becuase my Gemini MCP server happens to use Nano Banana or Imagegen depending on the prompt.
-I ask about search rankings and it hits the Google Search Console MCP without me having to specify which server to use – Claude just figures it out from the tool descriptions, sends the parameters, gets the result back.
-Took me a while to trust that it would pick the right tool, but it does.
+I prompt Claude “generate me a network diagram” and it calls a tool on my Gemini MCP server (because my Gemini MCP server uses Imagen depending on the prompt).
+I ask about search rankings and it hits the Better Search Console without me specifying which server to use – Claude figures it out from the tool descriptions, sends the parameters, gets the result back.

 Why MCP Took Off

 Claude had MCP first, obviously – Anthropic wrote the spec.
-Then ChatGPT bolted on what they call “ChatGPT Apps,” which are just MCP underneath.
-I’m not a ChatGPT person – I find working with it infuriating.
+Then ChatGPT bolted on support (they call them “ChatGPT Apps” but it’s MCP underneath).
 Google brought it to Gemini across their API, SDK, and Vertex AI.
-And, VS Code baked it into Copilot Agent Mode.
-Cursor’s doing one-click MCP installs with OAuth now.
-For once everyone piled onto a standard!
-That’s great becuase you can just write your server once, and every major client talks to it.
+VS Code baked it into Copilot Agent Mode.
+Cursor does one-click MCP installs with OAuth now.
+Even Smartsheet and Okta shipped MCP integrations in March 2026.
+For once, everyone piled onto the same standard.

-Take the Gemini MCP and Better Search Console I built.
+Take the Gemini MCP I built.
 Thirteen separate tools – image generation, video generation, SVG creation, landing pages, chart design systems, deep research, image analysis.
 Calling that a “tool” is like calling Photoshop a brush.
 It’s closer to a full design studio that happens to live inside Claude, and I use it for everything from article diagrams to social images to annotating screenshots.

 Getting Started